University of Navarra (TECNUN) - February 2026

 - Increasing the number of nodes in the federation (you may want to create several federations in your

-). - Changing
+pyproject.toml). - Changing

-. - Using different partitioners and their parameterization.
+fraction_train. - Using different partitioners and their parameterization.

 - Increasing the number of nodes in the federation (you may want to create several federations in your

 Adjust hyperparameters to the best of your ability.
-For example, highly non-IID setups might need smaller learning rates or more rounds to reach the same performance than (unrealistic) IID scenarios.
+For example, highly non-IID setups might need smaller learning rates or more rounds to reach the same performance as (unrealistic) IID scenarios.
 Try your best.
 Create a short report showing plots for how federated accuracy/loss perform when varying parameters across the above dimensions.

-Project
+Final Project